Pennsylvania Route 352: Route description

 Past this intersection, the road curves north through commercial areas, heading to the east of the Pennsylvania State Police Crime Lab and the Delaware County Juvenile Detention Center.
 PA 352 continues north and passes between the Penn State Brandywine university campus to the west and wooded residential areas to the east.
 The route curves northwest and crosses into Edgmont Township, where it runs between woods and some homes to the southwest and forests and fields in Ridley Creek State Park to the northeast.
 The road passes more residences before it crosses Gradyville Road in the community of Gradyville.
 PA 352 heads more to the west and runs past residential neighborhoods with some woods and fields.
 The route curves northwest into Thornbury Township, where it comes to an intersection with PA 926.

 Upon crossing PA 926, PA 352 heads into Westtown Township in Chester County, where the name changes to Chester Road.
 The road continues past wooded residential neighborhoods to the west and fields to the east before continuing past homes.
 The route gains a second northbound lane and curves north as it comes to an intersection with PA 3.
 At this point, PA 352 turns west to form a short concurrency with PA 3 on six-lane divided West Chester Pike, passing homes to the north and businesses to the south.
 After a block, PA 352 splits from PA 3 by turning northwest onto two-lane undivided Chester Road, crossing into East Goshen Township and heading through wooded residential areas.
 The road curves north and intersects Paoli Pike in the community of Goshenville.
 The route continues north past more homes, passing to the east of the community and golf course of Hershey Mill.
 PA 352 runs through more wooded residential areas and curves northwest, intersecting King Road.
 Past this intersection, the route enters East Whiteland Township and the name becomes Sproul Road.
 The road passes between Immaculata University to the west and homes to the east.
 The route passes under Amtrak's Keystone Corridor railroad line and heads into commercial areas, coming to a bridge over Norfolk Southern's Dale Secondary.
-PA 352 comes to its northern terminus at an intersection with US 30 in the community of Frazer.
+PA 352 comes to its northern terminus at an intersection with US 30 (Lancaster Avenue) in the community of Frazer.